AckerlyXu/heima/articles/automation/automation-graphical-authoring-intro.md

 * To get started with PowerShell workflow runbooks, see [My first PowerShell workflow runbook](automation-first-runbook-textual.md)
 * To get started with Graphical runbooks, see [My first graphical runbook](automation-first-runbook-graphical.md)
 * To know more about runbook types, their advantages and limitations, see [Azure Automation runbook types](automation-runbook-types.md)
+* To understand how to authenticate using the Automation Run As account, see [Configure Azure Run As Account](automation-create-runas-account.md)